Overview

 Leading content-streaming services in connection with commercial partnerships and consumer agreements.

-A global social media platform in collaborating with artists to design and market products in e-commerce.
+A global social media platform in collaborating with celebrities and influencers to design and market products in e-commerce.

-A well-known resort brand in registering and protecting its trademarks.
+A distinguished resort brand in registering and protecting its trademarks.

 Oaktree Capital Management in connection with the structure and management of its investment fund complex.